YangShengYuan/yangshengyuan.github.io/index.md

 Here is **Shengyuan Yang (杨声远)**.

-I am a first year PhD student of Computer Science at University of Wisconsin-Madison.
-My research interest lies in static program analysis and other programming languages topics.
+I am a second-year Ph.D. student in Computer Science at the University of Wisconsin–Madison, and a member of the [MadPL Group](https://madpl.cs.wisc.edu/).
+Along the way to the Ph.D.
+I recently earned an M.S., working under the supervision of Professor [Thomas Reps](https://pages.cs.wisc.edu/~reps/).
+I am currently preparing a journal manuscript based on my master’s thesis and prior work.
+Although my research focuses on static analysis, I have broad interests across programming-language theory and techniques.

-I received my B.E. as well as M.E. in Software Engineering from Nanjing University.
-I was a member of [PASCAL research group](https://pascal-lab.net/) at Nanjing University, where I worked with Professor [Yue Li](https://yuelee.bitbucket.io/) and [Tian Tan](https://silverbullettt.bitbucket.io/) and did research in static analysis.
+Before coming to Wisconsin, I obtained both a B.E. and an M.E. in Software Engineering from Nanjing University.
+As a member of the [PASCAL Research Group](https://pascal-lab.net/), I collaborated with Professors [Yue Li](https://yuelee.bitbucket.io/) and [Tian Tan](https://silverbullettt.bitbucket.io/) on foundational pointer analysis approaches for object-oriented languages.

-For more info, check my [Resume](https://yangshengyuan.github.io/file/CV-shengyuanyang.pdf)
+For more information, please see my [résumé](https://yangshengyuan.github.io/file/CV-shengyuanyang.pdf).

 ---